TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/device/am62x/getting_started_flash.md

   - **NOTE**: The folder name and file name in path can have "release", "Release" or "debug", "Debug" based on the profile that the application is built with.

 - Next, we need to list the files to flash in a flash configuration file.
-A default configuration file can be found at below path.
+A default configuration file can be found at the path below.
   You can edit this file directly or take a copy and edit this file.

     - For am62x-sk (Flashing Linux on A53)